juancarlosgarcia/RegModelsMPG/RegModelsMPG.md

 ## F-statistic: 57.3 on 4 and 27 DF,  p-value: 8.42e-13
 ```

+The stimation results reveal that model 3 is the best fit.

 ### 3.1 Model Validation
 The model has a 88% Adjusted R-Squared, and contains three variables (transmission type, weight, and acceleration) along with the transmission interaction.
 The residuals are normal with 0 mean and constant variance.
 The "Residual vs Fitted" and "Scale Location" charts show that there is no trend to the residuals.
 The Q-Q plot shows that the errors are aproximately distributed.
 The p-values for am are considered statistically significant.